hahnchuljung/satellitegeosciencesTEST01/content/home/welcome.md

 About us

 This is the webpage of the **Satellite Geosciences Research Group at the Department of Earth System Sciences, Yonsei University**.
-The group is led by Hahn Chul Jung, and the research that we do focuses on the intersection of water resources modeling, remote sensing and in-situ observations, data fusion, and the study of large-scale hydrology as it relates to climate change and environmental monitorin
+The research interest lies in the intersection of water resources modeling, remote sensing and in-situ observations, data fusion, and the study of large-scale hydrology as it relates to climate change and environmental monitorin